RicoC-WU/UNO_Game/README.md

 WEBSITE FUNCTIONALITY SETUP:

-The website uses the following libraries:
+The website uses the following libraries/tools:

+NGINX - Used to set up the website server on the Raspberry Pi.

 React - Used to set up components for organizing code